Well my friends, the moment we’ve all been waiting for is finally upon us. It’s ORC Reveal day.

 And this nook…. swoon.

-I treated myself to a new camera for these shots (Canon 6D) and wow, wish I would have upgraded sooner.
+I treated myself to a new camera before this shoot (Canon 6D) and wow, wish I would have upgraded sooner.

 It captures the details and atmosphere beautifully…

 It also makes the room appear a bit larger.
 It’s still a small 7′ x 8′ space, but when it’s filled with pretty details and moments, you tend to focus on those instead…

 So glad I took the time to add a patina on this tub.
 It’s subtle but adds so much to the room.
 You can read the full tutorial on that here.

 I made this valance in about 30 minutes from a piece of reclaimed wood (leftover from our laundry room barn door) and a jigsaw (tutorial to follow).